 Yes.
 Membership allows class attendance on either campus.

 OLLI Annual Membership Dues are $125 per person for the entire academic year (three quarters), September to June, and are nonrefundable.
 Dues cover as many courses as can be scheduled, depending on space.
-For members joining mid-year, the fee is still $125; we do not prorate the fee.
-There is also an abbreviated summer session that has an additional cost of $25.
+The fee is not pro-rated for members joining OLLI mid-year.

 Yes, there is a reduced OLLI Membership Program.
 Prospective OLLI members who are interested in joining or renewing their membership, but cannot afford to pay the full $125, can apply for a scholarship by filling out a Reduced Membership Application Form [PDF].
 This form is available in the OLLI office or online.
 The applicant is asked to write a brief summary of the personal circumstances creating financial hardship and the amount they are asking OLLI to subsidize.
 This information is kept strictly confidential.
 OLLI’s Program Manager reviews and approves these scholarships.
 Email email@example.com or call 541-552-6048 for more information.

 The OLLI program is geared to older adults with a flexible daytime schedule; however, consistent with SOU Nondiscrimination Policy, neither age, race, national origin, religion, sex, handicap or marital status are considerations with regard to OLLI membership.